quicwg/base-drafts/draft-ietf-quic-http.md

 If the client has sent requests on streams with a Stream ID greater than or equal to that indicated in the GOAWAY frame, those requests are considered rejected ({{request-cancellation}}).
-Clients SHOULD reset any rejected streams with the error code HTTP_REQUEST_REJECTED.
+Clients SHOULD cancel any requests on streams above this ID.
 Servers MAY also reject requests on streams below the indicated ID if these requests were not processed.

 Requests on Stream IDs less than the Stream ID in the GOAWAY frame might have been processed; their status cannot be known until they are completed